RustySnek/Venomous/README.md

 [![Hex.pm](https://img.shields.io/hexpm/v/venomous)](https://hex.pm/packages/venomous)
 [![Hex.pm](http://img.shields.io/hexpm/dt/venomous.svg)](https://hex.pm/packages/venomous)

 Venomous is a wrapper around erlport python Ports, designed to simplify concurrent use.
-It focuses dynamic extensibility, like spawning, reusing and killing processes on demand.
+It focuses on dynamic extensibility, like spawning, reusing and killing processes on demand.
 Furthermore, unused processes get automatically killed by scheduled process which can be configured inside config.exs.
 Venomous core functions capture and handle :EXIT calls ensuring that all python process die with it and do not continue their execution.

 ## Installation
 Add `:venomous` to your list of dependencies in `mix.exs`: